jerodsanto/wordpress-console/readme.txt

 = Who is this plugin for? =

 The WordPress Console was designed to help plugin *developers* be more productive.
 It will do no good for the average joe user.
+It can also be used as a learning tool, because it provides an environment where people can play with PHP and WordPress.

 = Does this plugin rock? =